-See Article 5 of "Bylaws of Atlanta Neighborhood Charter School, Inc." on page 8 for more information about the various committee structures.
+See Article 5 of Bylaws of Atlanta Neighborhood Charter School, Inc. for more information about the various committee structures.

 ANCS maintains two main bodies that oversee committee work.
 These two bodies are:

 - 1. Governing Board-Based Committees Overseen by the Governing Board - 2.
 School Community-Based Committees Overseen by the PTCA